The Prisoner of Zenda (1952 film)

-The Prisoner of Zenda is a 1952 Technicolor film version of the 1894 novel of the same name by Anthony Hope and a remake of the 1937 sound version and the 1922 silent.
+The Prisoner of Zenda is a 1952 American Technicolor adventure film version of the 1894 novel of the same name by Anthony Hope and a remake of the 1937 sound version and the 1922 silent.
 This first color version, made by Loew's and Metro-Goldwyn-Mayer, was directed by Richard Thorpe and produced by Pandro S. Berman.
 The film stars Stewart Granger, Deborah Kerr, and James Mason, with Louis Calhern, Robert Douglas, Jane Greer, and Robert Coote in supporting roles.

 The screenplay, attributed to Noel Langley, was nearly word-for-word identical to the 1937 Ronald Colman version.
 It was written by John L. Balderston, adapted by Wells Root, from the Hope novel and the stage play by Edward Rose.
 Additional dialogue was written by Donald Ogden Stewart.
 Alfred Newman's 1937 music score was adapted by Conrad Salinger; Newman was unavailable to work on this version.
 The cinematography was by Joseph Ruttenberg, the art direction was by Cedric Gibbons and Hans Peters, while the costume design was by Walter Plunkett.

+The Prisoner of Zenda was released to cinemas on November 4, 1952.

 Plot

-In June 1897, English gentleman Rudolf Rassendyll (Granger) takes a fishing vacation in Ruritania, a small kingdom in the Balkans.
+In June 1897, English gentleman Rudolf Rassendyll takes a fishing vacation in Ruritania, a small kingdom in the Balkans.
 While there, he is puzzled by the odd reactions of the natives to him.
 Rassendyll discovers why when he meets Colonel Zapt and Captain Fritz von Tarlenheim.
 Zapt introduces him to the soon-to-be-crowned king, Rudolf V, who turns out to be not only his distant relative, but also looks just like him (except for the Englishman's mustache).
 The king, surprised at first, takes a great liking to the Englishman, and invites him to stay at the royal hunting lodge.

 They celebrate their acquaintance by drinking late into the night.
-King Rudolf is particularly delighted with a bottle of wine given to him by his scheming half-brother, Duke Michael (Douglas), so he drinks it all himself, and he soon passes out.
+King Rudolf is particularly delighted with a bottle of wine given to him by his scheming half-brother, Duke Michael, so he drinks it all himself, and he soon passes out.
 The next morning brings a disastrous discovery: the wine was drugged.
-Rudolf cannot be awakened, and if he cannot attend his coronation that day, Michael will try to assume the throne as Regent.
-It is revealed that Michael is bitter that, because his mother was not of royal blood, the younger Rudolf is the heir to the kingdom.
+Rudolf cannot be awakened, and if he cannot attend his coronation that day, Michael will try to assume royal authority as Regent.
+It is revealed that Michael is bitter that, because his mother was not of royal blood, the younger Rudolf is the king.
 Zapt is able to convince a reluctant Rassendyll to impersonate Rudolf for the ceremony.

-Rassendyll meets Rudolf's betrothed, Princess Flavia (Kerr).
+Rassendyll meets Rudolf's betrothed, Princess Flavia.
 She had always disliked her cousin Rudolf, but now finds him greatly changed, very much for the better.
 As they spend time together, they begin to fall in love.

-With the coronation accomplished, Rassendyll returns to resume his real identity, only to find the king has been kidnapped by Rupert of Hentzau (Mason), Michael's charmingly amoral henchman.
+With the coronation accomplished, Rassendyll returns to resume his real identity, only to find the king has been kidnapped by Rupert of Hentzau, Michael's charmingly amoral henchman.
 Rassendyll is forced to continue the impersonation while Zapt searches for Rudolf.
 Michael cannot denounce the masquerade without incriminating himself.